PDXPythonPirates/wordplay/README.md

     cd wordplay
     pipenv shell

-> NOTE: you need to activate the virtual environment each time you launch a new command line shell by invoking `pipenv shell`.
+**NOTE: you need to activate the virtual environment each time you launch a new command line shell by reinvoking `pipenv shell`.**

 Install the 3rd party packages:

     pipenv install --dev

 This will install Flask and PyTest libraries.

-## Alternative Set Up: Python `venv` and Pip

-Change into the project directory you cloned and create a new virtual environment using the `venv` library:

-    # change to the project directory you cloned
-    cd wordplay
-    python3 -m venv venv

-Activate the virtual environment.

-- On Windows:

-    venv\Scripts\activate.bat

-- On Mac/Linux

-    source venv/bin/activate

-Install the 3rd party packages using `pip3`

-    pip3 install -r requirements.txt

 ## Verify Pytest